Updated on: 16 Jan 2020

 #3.
 Railway Ticket Booking

 Like the fuel merchants, government departments also transfer the transaction charges on the user.
-Railways is one of these department.
+Railways is one of these departments.

-Every Time you purchase railway ticket through credit card payment, you have to pay transaction charges.
+Every Time you purchase a railway ticket through credit card payment, you have to pay transaction charges.